pavlo-svirin/PanDA-scripts/LQCD/README.md

-Submission script modification instructions:
+'''Submission script modification instructions:'''

 TBD

-How to control the progress
+'''How to control the progress'''